jbty/jbty/README.md

 Proactivity, listening, humility and communication are for me the keys to a successful collaboration.
 I have a strong need for accomplishment that I live through my passion, the code.
 Therefore I am not looking to work, I am looking to invest myself in the success of your projects.

-Available for remote freelance assignments anywhere in France, or in Béziers and Montpellier.
+Available for freelance missions, only full remote in mainland France and overseas (Dom Tom).

 ## Contacts